openshift/openshift-origin-design/designs/virtualization/4.x/Scheduling section/affinity/Affinity-4.x.md

 Switching to 'Required during scheduling' option from the Condition field, the Weight field will be excluded.

 ![VM-page](img/Affinity-2-2.jpg)
-Within the 'Node labels' section, the user can select the nodes/workloads by entering labels or any full string of key:value that appears in the node YAML file.
+Within the 'Node selector' section, the user can select the nodes/workloads by entering labels or any full string of key:value that appears in the node YAML file.
-Selcting 'Node fields' option from the 'Expression type' dropdown will offer the user the ability to enter any key;value pair, as long as full path is provided to that pair.
-Full path is not required for labels.
+Selecting the 'YAML field' option from the 'Expression type' dropdown will offer the user the ability to enter any key:value pair, as long as the full path is provided to that pair.
+The full path is not required for labels.

 The 'values' field is a multi-value field and will be applied using the white labels.
 Entering values in the label/expression rows will result in a 'Matching nodes' notification.